gurugubellianil/Develop-a-Scalable-Machine-Learning-Workflow-for-Scones-Unlimited-Using-Amazon-SageMaker/README.md

 ## 1. Overview

-This project was a part of the project assessment in the **'AWS x Udacity's Machine Learning Engineer Nanodegree Scholarship Program'**.
+This project was a part of the project assessment in the **'AWS Udacity's Machine Learning Engineer Nanodegree Scholarship Program'**.

 ## 2. Getting Started